oscell/PickMe_Algolia_demo/README.md

 Dishes are indexed with restaurant objects.
 The `distinct` attribute is set to `true`, grouping by `restaurantID`.

 This involves a sequence of two query steps:
-1. Query dishes and receive a set of different restaurants.
+1. Query dishes and receive a set of different restaurants using geoloc.
 2. Multiquery with the original query filtered by restaurant and `distinct: false` to get all dishes from that restaurant.

 <img src="assets/diagram.png" alt="Workflow diagram - Fiona Carbonell" style="max-width: 650px; height: auto;">